Skyscanner

 A homepage that earns the full travel planning session — not just the flight search.

 The final concept was built around a single organising principle: every section of the homepage should give the user a reason to stay and explore, not just search and leave.
-Each module was designed to address a specific user need identified in research, while simultaneously supporting one of Skyscanner's business objectives.
+Each module addresses a specific user need identified in research, while simultaneously supporting one of Skyscanner's business objectives.

 01